-Pets are part of the family and we, as owners of pets, are responsible for their welfare and their wellbeing both in sickness and in health.
+Pets are part of the family and we, as owners of pets in Essex, are responsible for their welfare and their wellbeing both in sickness and in health.
 Even the most careful and conscientious owner cannot always prevent an accident or illness to their pet.
 The facts are that two out of three pets will require veterinary attention this year and if our pets become ill, then we want the best treatment available for them.
 Unfortunately, unlike human medicine, our pets don’t benefit from NHS treatment.

 Pet health insurance can help alleviate the worry of a large vet bill for unexpected accidents or illness and provide the peace of mind that goes with knowing that your pet will receive the treatment they need, not just the treatment you can afford.